 Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tulevaisuuden näkymiä ja muuta hyödyllistä materiaalia Ranskasta matkailumarkkinana.
 Englanninkielinen markkinakatsausmateriaali päivitetään kaksi kertaa vuodessa.

 French consumers/travellers are looking for inspiration and information in many different online channels, but traditional travel agencies and tour operators have still a strong role in purchasing phase as they can have certain insurances and guarantees.
-In case of a problem, travellers trust that it will be a lot easier with traditional operators, and Covid pandemic has reinforced this even more.
+In case of a problem, travellers trust that it will be a lot easier with traditional operators, and Covid pandemic reinforced this even more.

 Main tour operators for Finland are Kuoni-Scanditours, Timetours/ La Francaise de circuits, Vivatours, Salaun Holidays/Nordiska, Scandinavia/Hutissen, Comptoir des Pays Scandinaves and Voyageurs du monde.
-There are also many smaller, and specialized operators, selling actively Finland.
+There are also many smaller, and specialised operators, selling actively Finland.

 Most relevant Finland's USP's in France are Finnish Happiness – Live like a Finn, Easy access to forests - Reconnect with Nature and Healthy and safe travel.
 French travellers coming to Finland are looking for outdoors activities with room to roam and clean air to breath.
 They want to experience Nordic nature and wilderness, including different light phenomena.
 Culture is also important, especially local cultural aspects and live like a local experiences.